DarrelASandbox/playground-go/todd_mcleod/README.md

 # you are giving routines to the go scheduler
 # it then optimizes and runs them as it sees best
 ```

 &nbsp;

+---

+&nbsp;

+## Channels

+- channels allow us to pass values between goroutines
+- send means send
+  - `S` is after `R` so the arrow goes after chan `make(chan <- int) `
+- receive means receive
+  - `R` comes before `S` so the arrow goes before chan `make(<-chan int)`
+- send & receive (bidirectional)

+&nbsp;

+---

+&nbsp;

+> <b>Aman: </b>What does blocking really do?

+> <b>Todd: </b>BLOCKING means that you have two things waiting on each other in order for goroutine X to proceed, goroutine X needs goroutine Y to complete AND SIMULTANEOUSLY in order for goroutine Y to proceed, goroutine Y needs goroutine X to complete AND SO THEY ARE BOTH WAITING ON EACH OTHER blocked.

+&nbsp;

+---

+&nbsp;

+> <b>Jean-Claude: </b>I don't understand why with a normal channel (none-buffer) and without goroutine we get a "all goroutines are asleep - deadlock" error, while with a buffer-channel we don't have this error.

+> <b>Trina: </b>see this from the go lang specs
+>
+> A new, initialized channel value can be made using the built-in function `make`, which takes the channel type and an optional capacity as arguments:
+>
+> `make(chan,int)`
+>
+> The capacity, in number of elements, sets the size of the buffer in the channel.
+If the capacity is zero or absent, the channel is unbuffered and communication succeeds only when both a sender and receiver are ready.
+Otherwise, the channel is buffered and communication succeeds without blocking if the buffer is not full (sends) or not empty (receives).
+A `nil` channel is never ready for communication.
+>
+> I was confused as well, so I read the go lang specs

+&nbsp;

+---

+&nbsp;

+> <b>Mayur: </b>What is the use of send only and receive only channel?
+>
+> In send only channel, we can ONLY put data into it, so no body can consume/receive this data.
+So what is use of send only channel?
+Same goes for receive only channel

+> <b>Todd: </b>Provides clarity and self-documentation.

+> <b>Vyacheslav: </b>IMHO a possible use case for send\receive only channels is when you need to pass a non directional channel as an argument to some function and want to make sure that the function will perform only allowed operation on the channel (only send or receive).
+This way you have a self-documented code that tells you about expected actions inside the function and prevents the function from abusing the channel.

+&nbsp;